 Fees will be payable and are payable to Peterborough City Council:

-In some cases in may be necessary for us to arrange veterinary inspection, where this is the case we will invoice the applicant seperately to recover the cost of the vet fees.
+In some cases in may be necessary for us to arrange veterinary inspection, where this is the case we will invoice the applicant separately to recover the cost of the vet fees.

 Applicants for a pet shop licence must not be disqualified from keeping a pet shop.
 Pet shops are regulated by the Pet Animals Act 1951 and licence holders must ensure they comply with legislation.